 2. It Can Help You Last Longer

-If you find that you're often having to resort to thinking of rocking chairs and baseball during sex to stave off the inevitable, you may find that a tactical tug can help.
+So the next time you’re thinking of rocking chairs and baseball during sex to stave off the inevitable, you may find that a tactical tug can help.

 3. It Can Boost Your Immune System

+Another epic side effect of masturbation is its immune-boosting power.
 Once again, you've got hormones to thank for this one.
-During ejaculation, levels of immunity-boosting cortisol in the body are elevated, making it easier for you to fight infection and illness.
+During climax, levels of immunity-boosting cortisol in the body are elevated, making it easier for you to fight infection and illness.

-Masturbating regularly can help to increase the number of bacteria-killing leukocytes in your blood, which help reduce your vulnerability to germs and decrease your recovery time during sickness.
+Having regular orgasms can help to increase the number of microbe-killing leukocytes in your blood, which help reduce your vulnerability to germs and decrease your recovery time during sickness.